Book A Demo

 Resources / Blog

 We often embark on change with a vision of what that change should look like.
-As a leader, you are responsible for creating that vision for your team, but have you thought about how your vision and your company’s learning culture fit together?
-A vision that ignores culture doesn’t lead to change.
+As a leader, you are responsible for creating that vision for your team, but have you thought about how your vision and your company’s culture of learning fit together?
+A vision that ignores learning culture in the workplace doesn’t lead to change.

-In the Digital Learning Blueprint program, we challenged people to think about the learning culture in their organization by assessing their audience readiness and leadership support.
+In the Digital Learning Blueprint program, we challenged people to think about their organizational learning culture by assessing their audience readiness and leadership support.
 A strong learning culture is something that can be a competitive differentiator, but before you can create your new vision for learning, you need to make sure you understand the current learning culture.

 It’s not enough to just throw new learning technology out there and expect it to make an impact, or for people to even use it for that matter.
 If you’re going to create a new culture of learning, you have to understand your audience and their needs.
 Talk to the people this new vision will be intended for and find out what they are looking for.